Course syllabus

 Before the start

-2. Contact a supervisor within the area of your interest and discuss the general outline of the project.
+- Contact a supervisor within the area of your interest and discuss the general outline of the project.
 Before proceeding, you should provide your CV and LADOK excerpt to the supervisor.
 Note that the project can be conducted outside Lund University.
 If you do not find what you want among our project proposals at our education blog or if you do not know what you want, your master’s programme/specialisation coordinators may give advice.
 Notify your master's specialisation coordinator when you have identified a potential supervisor.
+There is a shorter instruction for supervisors.

 To the form should be attached: